DUNE-DAQ/daq-buildtools/docs/README.md

 To work with more repos, add them to the `./sourcecode` subdirectory as we did with listrev.
 Be aware, though: if you're developing a new repo which itself depends on another new repo, daq-buildtools may not already know about this dependency.
 "New" in this context means "not listed in `/cvmfs/dunedaq.opensciencegrid.org/releases/dunedaq-v2.6.0/dbt-build-order.cmake`".
 If this is the case, you have one of two options:

 * (Recommended) Add the names of your new packages to the `build_order` list found in `./sourcecode/dbt-build-order.cmake`, placing them in the list in the relative order in which you want them to be built.
-* First clone, build and install your new base repo, and THEN clone, build and install your other new repo which depends on your new base repo.
+* First clone and build your new base repo, and THEN clone and build your other new repo which depends on your new base repo.

 Once you've added your repos and built them, you'll want to run `dbt-workarea-env --refresh` so the environment picks up their applications, libraries, etc.